Home

 • executors of estates

-Any person or entity that can incur a federal tax liability can file an OIC to settle that liability.
+Any person or entity that can incur a federal tax liability can file an Offer In Compromise, to settle that liability.

 The OIC program also compromises virtually any personal, estate or business taxes, including: